-Speaking of EYEBALLS, this month’s installment would be useless without them.
-The chosen subject would be just as useless because this time, we will have FUN with WORSHIP!
+Speaking of EYEBALLS, this installment would be useless without them.
+The chosen subject would be just as useless because this time, we will have

 When learning a new worship or meditation routine, the first question a modern human would ask is, “What am I suppose to do with my EYEBALLS?”

 One common answer is easily observable if you peek.
-Many worshippers consider the moment of maximum worship to occur whilst their EYELIDS are scrinched tightly together and thus eliminating the role of their EYEBALLS altogether.
-This might be explained away as shutting out the perception of the base, profane and actually there world and instead, perceiving the idealized shiny hyper-reality that is already pre-recorded right there in your visual memories …as if we had tiny extra EYEBALLS inside our brains.
-These are, in fact, the same tiny extra EYEBALLS we will use, when our worship pays off, to see our afterlives.
+Many worshippers consider the moment of maximum worship to occur whilst their EYELIDS are scrinched tightly together and thus eliminating the role of their EYEBALLS in the act of worship altogether.
+This short term blindness might be explained away as shutting out the perception of the base, profane and actually there world and instead, looking toward the idealized shiny hyper-reality that is already pre-recorded right there in your visual memories …as if we had tiny extra EYEBALLS inside our brains.
+These are the same tiny extra EYEBALLS we will use to see our afterlives.

-That must be it, right?
-Wouldn’t it be a real kick in the face to get to say, the Pearly Gates and discover there were no tiny extra EYEBALLS?
+Wouldn’t it be a real kick in the face to get to the Pearly Gates and discover there were no tiny extra EYEBALLS for your afterlife?
 One might ask, “I thought Heaven was supposed to be a beautiful paradise full of my happy ancestors.
 WTF?”
 Saint Peter would answer, “You’ve believed up to now.
 Why stop?
 Trust me.
-It is.”
-Of course, they could just tell you it’s Heaven when it’s really just the inside of a box.
+It is a beautiful place.”
+Of course, Peter could tell you it’s Heaven when it’s really just the inside of a box.
 But how?
 Tiny extra EARDRUMS?
 My advice, if you’re planning on a traditional afterlife, is remember to bring YOUR EYEBALLS.

 Many modern worshipful practices involve gently closing the EYELIDS and some eschew pre-fab visualizations.
 But, as worship goes, all the modern forms have one thing in common.
 They are all wrong.